 Educational assessments measure a child’s academic ability level in a range of areas including oral language, basic reading, reading comprehension and fluency, written expression, mathematics and maths fluency.
-An objective measurement tool is used to assist in identifying particular areas of academic strengths and weaknesses.
-Results acquired through the assessment process provide an indicator of a child’s skill in a particular academic area, compared to a normative age- or grade-matched sample.
+An objective measurement tool is used to identify areas of academic strength and weakness.
+Results acquired through the assessment process provide an indicator of a child’s skill in a particular academic area compared to a normative age- or grade-matched sample.

 Educational assessment tools are useful in the following areas:

-- Assisting teachers and school counsellors to provide Individualised Education Plans (IEPs): assessments can help inform teachers in meeting children’s specific learning needs during curriculum planning, special educational placements or clinical appraisals for children.
+- Assisting teachers and school counsellors to provide Individualised Education Plans (IEPs): Assessments can help teachers meet children’s specific learning needs during curriculum planning, special educational placements or clinical appraisals for children.

 We commonly use the following educational assessment tool for a variety of purposes and age groups: